 After a few puffs, the bliss I feel is priceless.
 But that’s just me.

-To put all of this into a more objective perspective, here are the 6 scientific reasons why smoking marijuana can be a good addition to your exercise routine.
+To put all of this into a more objective perspective, here are 6 scientific reasons why smoking marijuana can be a good addition to your exercise routine.

 Marijuana relieves exercise-related pain

 Cannabis is a well-known painkiller and has been used for treating acute and chronic pain.
-Many studies have proved that cannabinoids have the power to switch off the pain signals in our body (1) so we don’t feel it as much of it.
+Many studies have proven that cannabinoids have the power to switch off the pain signals in our body (1) so we don’t feel it as much of it.
 In other words, marijuana makes the pain bearable.

 Cannabis protects your brain from injuries

-When you suffer a blow to the skull, your brain starts swelling, which damages brain cells and alters brain functioning.
+When you suffer a blow to the skull, your brain starts swelling, which damages the brain cells and alters brain functioning.